Unity Center offers mental health, behavioral care in Portland

 PORTLAND, Ore – Unity Center for Behavioral Health is almost ready to open its brand new lobby to the public.

-Unity Center has been open for almost a year in northeast Portland, but the lobby has still been under construction.
-Patients have to wait in a small room, that’s been acting as a lobby, but the new lobby opens January 4th.
+Unity Center has been open for almost a year in Northeast Portland, but the lobby has still been under construction.
+Patients have to wait in a small room, that’s been acting as a lobby, but the new lobby opens Jan.
+4.

 The lobby space is expansive, and open, and includes meaningful art and tapestries, like prayer flags.